The Bronx Museum of the Arts, New York

 In 1982, the museum moved to a former Synagogue on Grand Concourse, which was subsequently renovated and expanded in 2006.
 The new 16,684 square-foot / 1,550 square-meter home, designed by Miami-based architectural practice Arquitectonica, contains the main gallery, flexible events spaces, educational classrooms, and learning spaces, storage areas for the museum’s permanent collection, an outdoor terrace, a cafe, and a store.

 The permanent collection of the Bronx Museum of the Arts, which comprises about 1,000 artworks by American and international artists, spans a wide range of different artistic media, including paintings, works on paper, installations, mixed-media pieces, photographs, and videos.
 Among the artists represented are Vito Acconci, Alvin Baltrop, Romare Bearden, Tania Bruguera, Elizabeth Catlett, Dinh Q. Le, Juan Downey, Öyvind Fahlström, Nikki S. Lee, Whitfield Lovell, Ana Mendieta, Helio Oiticica, Raphael Montañez Ortiz, Pepon Osorio, Liliana Porter, Juan Sanchez, Martin Wong, Xu Bing, and Kara Walker.

-Along with the permanent exhibition, the museum also presents special exhibitions, events, talks, live performances, concerts, community meetings, film screenings, art workshops, and educational programs aimed to teens, families, and schools.
+Along with the permanent exhibition, the museum also presents special exhibitions, events, talks, live performances, concerts, community meetings, film screenings, art workshops, and educational programs aimed at teens, families, and schools.